 Flick – Whenever you successfully deliver a Combat Condition, gain Hope.

-Heart Thrust – While in Footwork, you may spend Hope on your forward step to call Strike with your weapon.
+Heart Thrust – While in Footwork, you may spend Hope on your forward step into melee range, and call Strike with your weapon.

 STRAToVINCI FENCING SCHOOL